kaapomoi/supertyper/README.md

 Exit the application with ESCAPE.

-## Modify the word list
+## Add custom word sets

-You can modify the word list by changing the contents of `words.txt` in the project root.
+You can add custom word sets by adding files with the extension `.st` into the `words/` directory.
+The word set files shall have one word per line, with no whitespaces.